 - 1 tsp smoked paprika

-- coarse grey sea salt & freshly ground black pepper
+- coarse grey sea salt & freshly ground black pepper, to taste

 - 2 bay leaves